-Type of Degree Hours Attempted Maximum Credit
+Hours Atter Hours Attempted

 Associate Degree (60-hour program) 90

 Bachelor's Degree (120-hour program) 180

 Bachelor's Degree (150-hour program) 225

 Master's Degree (32-hour program) 48

 Master's Degree (35-hour program) 52

 Master's Degree (60-hour program) 90

-APPEAL OF FINANCIAL AID SUSPENSION: Students who have had their eligibility for federal student aid suspended may submit an appeal form to explain mitigating circumstances.
+Appeal Of Financial Aid Suspension: Students who have had their eligibility for federal student aid suspended may submit an appeal form to explain mitigating circumstances.
 Such appeals will be dealt with on a case-by-case basis and must be submitted no later than the end of the first week of the term for which the appeal applies.
-An appeal form is available at the NSU Financial Aid Office or on the NSU Web site.
+An appeal form is available at the NSU Web site.
 Based upon the circumstances of an approved appeal, the Appeals Committee reserves the right to place conditions which the student must meet in order to be considered for financial aid on a probationary basis for subsequent semesters.